osamaashraf6/NTI-Mean-Stack-Ecommerce/READme.md

 # 📖 [E-commerce App] <a name="about-project"></a>

-- The E-commerce App is a robust and scalable online shopping platform developed using the MERN stack.
+- The E-commerce App is a robust and scalable online shopping platform developed using the MEAN stack.
 It provides users with a seamless shopping experience, enabling them to browse products, add items to their cart, and complete transactions with ease👌